littlehumps/dnd-hmv-notes/content/Heavy Metal Vagabonds/Syntak.md

 ### Lore
 Syntak joined the [[Heavy Metal Vagabonds]] and [[Dolly]]'s faction in [[Glima]].
 He has a companion dog who he built called [[Woof]].

+On the way to the cave north of [[../Glima/Glima|Glima]] they found a pack of injured direwolves and entered into a fight with a large group of orcs.
+During the fight an ancient army of tree saplings helped fight the orcs.
+Syntak found a small puppy called [[../Companions and Mounts/Lupe]].
+Syntak tried to give Lupe back to his mother but because she was so injured, [[../Other NPCs/Wiseash|Wiseash]] advised them to look after him.

+In the cave Syntak almost lost control and set fire to a den of baby troglodytes.

-During the [[Midsummer Festival]] Syntak won a mount; a large beetle whom he named [[Chitter]].
+During the [[Midsummer Festival]] Syntak won a mount; a large beetle whom he named [[../Companions and Mounts/Chitter]].

-On the road to [[Yar Harbour]], [[Lupe]] heard the sound of his mother calling to him.
+On the road to [[Yar Harbour]], [[../Companions and Mounts/Lupe]] heard the sound of his mother calling to him.
 Syntak helped Lupe reconnect with his family and his companion said goodbye.
+Around this time Syntak also crafted [[../Companions and Mounts/Buzz]], a small mechanical dragonfly.

-Follow this the party were attacked by a group of bandits.
+Following this the party were attacked by a group of bandits.
 During the fight Syntak's eyes glowed red and he entered a frenzy.
 After this he could not remember what happened.

 Whilst on the ship to [[Shamuti Island]], Syntak had a dream where he felt like he couldn't breathe (which is unusual as he can't breathe anyway).
-In it he could hear voices in the distance.
+In it he could hear voices in the distance but could not move.

 Syntak was gifted [[Innocence]] by [[Hevlaska]] whilst Swampy was taking [[The Oath]].
-After completing her puzzle, he is also now a [[Champion of Tara]].
+After completing her puzzle, he will be a [[Champion of Tara]].

+On the island Syntak met fellow warforged, [[../Other NPCs/Astra]].
+Originally he wanted to stay on the island to learn more about his kind, but [[Aenar]] convinced him to stay with the party and [[../Other NPCs/Astra]] decided to join them on their journey back to [[../Glima/Glima|Glima]].